Similar Questions with Answers

 if the tests came positive for trisomy 21, your doctor might advise amniocentesis or chorionic villi sampling to confirm the diagnosis

-Question: Is it necessary to do quadruple test?
+Question: My double marker test showed low risk is it still necessary to do the quadruple test?